 Another feature of this filter is that it takes several minutes for the water to pass through it so the water is in contact with the filter for a longer period of time.This longer contact time between the water molecules and the filter media, provides much greater removal rates of harmful water contaminates.

-I have personally been researching water filtration products for a long time and have even tried a few myself.
+I researched water filtration products for a long time and have even tried a number of them.
 After learning about the Berkey system for drinking water I haven't seen any products that have better claims.
 Berkey is the water filtration system that I trust for my own family.